orxfun/orx-tree/README.md

 A beautiful tree 🌳 with convenient and efficient growth, mutation and parallelizable traversal features.

-## Features

-### Tree Variants
+## Tree Variants

 [`Tree`](https://docs.rs/orx-tree/latest/orx_tree/struct.Tree.html) is generic over variants that define the way the children are stored:

 * [`DynTree<T>`](https://docs.rs/orx-tree/latest/orx_tree/type.DynTree.html), or equivalently **Tree&lt;Dyn&lt;T&gt;&gt;**, is a tree where each node may contain references to any number of children stored as a vector.
-* [`DaryTree<D, T>`](https://docs.rs/orx-tree/latest/orx_tree/type.DaryTree.html), or equivalently **Tree&lt;DaryTree&lt;D, T&gt;&gt;**, is a tree where each node may contain at most **D** child references stored inlined as an array.
+* [`DaryTree<D, T>`](https://docs.rs/orx-tree/latest/orx_tree/type.DaryTree.html), or equivalently **Tree&lt;Dary&lt;D, T&gt;&gt;**, is a tree where each node may contain at most **D** child references stored inlined as an array.
 * [`BinaryTree<T>`](https://docs.rs/orx-tree/latest/orx_tree/type.BinaryTree.html) is simply a shorthand for **DaryTree&lt;2, T&gt;**.

-### Recursive Nature of Trees
+## Recursive Nature of Trees

 Note that [`Tree`](https://docs.rs/orx-tree/latest/orx_tree/struct.Tree.html) has only few methods which mainly allow access to the root or to any node using node indices.
 Since every node is the root of a subtree, the core tree functionalities are provided as methods of [`NodeRef`](https://docs.rs/orx-tree/latest/orx_tree/trait.NodeRef.html) and [`NodeMut`](https://docs.rs/orx-tree/latest/orx_tree/struct.NodeMut.html), which are immutable and mutable nodes, respectively.

-### Traversals
+## Iterations

+### Walks over the Tree

-We can iterate over all nodes of a subtree in various ways.
-In other words, we can *walk* the nodes of any subtree using a generic parameter which defines the order of traversal.
+We can visit all nodes of the tree in various ways.
+The way we *walk*, or the order of visited nodes, is determined by a generic traversal parameter.

-To illustrate, let `node` be any node of the tree.
-Then:
+To demonstrate, consider the following methods of a tree node:

-* [`node.walk::<Bfs>()`](https://docs.rs/orx-tree/latest/orx_tree/traversal/struct.Bfs.html) creates an iterator that visits all the nodes belonging to the subtree rooted at the *node* in the breadth-first order.
+* [`walk::<Bfs>()`](https://docs.rs/orx-tree/latest/orx_tree/trait.NodeRef.html#method.walk) creates an iterator that visits all the nodes belonging to the subtree rooted at the *node* in the breadth-first order.
-* [`node.walk_mut::<Dfs>()`](https://docs.rs/orx-tree/latest/orx_tree/traversal/struct.Dfs.html) creates a mutable iterator, this time in depth-first (pre-)order.
+* [`walk_mut::<Dfs>()`](https://docs.rs/orx-tree/latest/orx_tree/struct.NodeMut.html#method.walk_mut) creates a mutable iterator, this time in depth-first order.
-* [`node_into_walk::<PostOrder>()`](https://docs.rs/orx-tree/latest/orx_tree/traversal/struct.PostOrder.html), on the other hand, takes the subtree rooted at the *node* out of the tree and yields the elements in post-order.
+* [`into_walk::<PostOrder>()`](https://docs.rs/orx-tree/latest/orx_tree/struct.NodeMut.html#method.into_walk), on the other hand, takes the subtree rooted at the *node* out of the tree and yields the elements in post-order.

-We can iterate over the data of the nodes, or over the nodes themselves with access to children, parent, siblings, etc. Further, just like *enumerate* appends the iteration order in a regular iterator, we can append tree-specific values to the iteration elements.
-Specifically, we can add the depth and/or the sibling position of each yield node.
+Walk iterators might yield node values or nodes with access to children, parent, siblings, etc. Further, node depth and/or its position among its siblings might be added.
 These more specialized traversals can be created conveniently using the [`Traversal`](https://docs.rs/orx-tree/latest/orx_tree/traversal/struct.Traversal.html) builder type.

 *You may see the [walks](https://github.com/orxfun/orx-tree/blob/main/examples/walks.rs) example that demonstrates different ways to walk the tree with traversal variants (`cargo run --example walks`).*